CoinRithm Agent Trading

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this FIRST' and warns against guessing UCIDs because symbols are not unique.
-This provides clear when-to-use and when-not-to-use guidance, referencing the need for coinId in sibling tools.
+Explicitly instructs to use this tool first to get the coinId for wallet/quote/order tools, and warns against guessing UCIDs since symbols are not unique.
+This provides clear when-to-use and when-not-to-use guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.